Monday 7 February 2023

 Introduction to R will cover the use of the open source programming language R (and RStudio) for data manipulation, simple data analysis, and graphing.
+This version of the course uses Tidyverse functions to illustrate data manipulation and graphing with dplyr and ggplot2.
 All practical exercises are illustrated using data from health sciences studies.

 - R basics and RStudio

 - Data importing, organising and manipulating (with Tidyverse)